evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 .build/debug/MyApp
 ```

-If everything went well you will see "Hello world!" message in console.
+If everything went well you will see "Hello world!" message in the console.

 #### 5) Include your library to the Package.swift file.